×

 - A Snom 715 SIP desk phone on the local LAN (extension 100)

-- Linphone softphone clients on Ubuntu, accessible both on the LAN
+- Linphone on Ubuntu on the LAN (extension 101)

 No PSTN trunk is configured.
 This is a purely internal extension system